Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

-# Get results from job function
+# Get Results from Job Function

 In this article, we will talk about getting the return value of a job function in OneFlow.
 It covers: